briandrum/codes.forchagrin.com/_chapters/chapter-140-parks-commission.md

 ## 140.02   Term

-The term of the four resident members to be appointed shall be three years, with three of the four members’ terms staggered based on appointments made prior to the effective date of this Ordinance.
+The term of the four resident members to be appointed shall be three years, with three of the four members' terms staggered based on appointments made prior to the effective date of this Ordinance.
 In the event that a vacancy occurs during the term of any member, his or her successor shall be appointed for the unexpired portion of the term.